Best house plants: how to bring the outside inside

 3. Scindapsus Aurea (Devil’s Ivy)

 This rather large “little devil” needs a moss pole at the centre of its world, as without it, the leaves can start to creep, trail and cling, heading in the direction of light sources.
 That is perfect if you want a climber in your garden, but tricky if you want to keep it in one place in your lounge!
 The moss pole helps to direct the growth, encouraging this lively plant to grow onwards and upwards.
 The moss pole will gradually be covered by the plant.
-As a result, you will have a beautiful tall statement piece of architectural greenery to brighten up your home!
+As

-One of our absolute favourite features of this plant are its leaves.
+One of our absolute favourite features of this plant is its leaves.
 They are a beautiful heart shape and a bright gorgeous green.
 They also have flecks and streaks of golden yellow adding a bit of sunshine to your house too!

 As mentioned, this Devil’s Ivy is very forgiving.
 You only need to give it some water around every one to two weeks.
 This is a pretty large plant so try watering from the base.
 Pop it in a sink with some cold water for 10 minutes to allow the water to slowly be soaked up.